 1. When receiving the Access Transfer Preparation request from the MSC Server, the ATCF updates the ATGW to switch the media path to the PS access leg.
 For alternative 3 and 4, the access media leg is switched to the access media leg of the pre-established session.

 2. When the UE has moved to PS, it can receive media on the pre-decided ports.
-It will re-establish the session control of the media by sending an Access Transfer Complete request with a static or provided STI-rSR, e.g. by using a SIP INVITE request.
+It will re-establish the session control of the media by sending an Access Transfer Complete request with the provided STI-rSR, e.g. by using a SIP INVITE request.
 For alternative 1, 2 and 3, it shall use the media information it already uses.

 For alternative 4, if a new QCI=1 bearer has been created, UE uses it for voice media data transfer.